The Role of Symmetry in Optimizing Overparameterized Networks: Abstract

 \section{Abstract}

 Overparameterization is central to the success of deep learning, yet the mechanisms by which it improves optimization remain incompletely understood.
 We analyze weight-space symmetries in neural networks and show that overparameterization introduces additional symmetries that benefit optimization in two distinct ways.
 First, we prove that these symmetries act as a form of diagonal preconditioning on the Hessian, enabling the existence of better-conditioned minima within each equivalence class of functionally identical solutions.
-Second, we show that overparameterization increases the probability mass of global minima near typical initializations, making these favorable solutions more reachable.
-Experiments support our theoretical predictions: as width increases, the Hessian trace decreases, condition numbers improve, and convergence accelerates.
+Second, we show that overparameterization increases the probability mass of global minima near typical initializations, making these favourable solutions more reachable.
+These results offer a potential link between loss landscape geometry and simplicity bias.
+Empirically, we observe wider networks have lower top eigenvalues, smaller condition numbers and faster convergence, matching our analysis.
 Our analysis provides a unified framework for understanding overparameterization and width growth as a geometric transformation of the loss landscape.